apetrovskiy/neon-dev-environment/README.md

 docker-services fitted for fast rebuild-deploy cycles that happens oftenly during development process.
 Compose file contains next services:

+###solana
-**solana** - Solana development cluster.
+Solana development cluster.
 Usually one have to run this service once and then work with this instance.
 Running solana is simple as:
 > docker-compose up -d solana

+###builder
-**builder** - This service aimed for building evm_loader and all it's linked tools (neon-cli, faucet, etc.).
+This service aimed for building evm_loader and all it's linked tools (neon-cli, faucet, etc.).
 When running, service attaches neon-dev submodule as volume inside container, and executes cargo build upon it's sources.
 All artifacts then will be placed under *neon-evm/evm_loader/target* directory.
 This approach provides fast rebuilds in case when only several files was changed.
 Run this command to build/rebuild neon-evm:
 > docker-compose run builder

+###deploy-evm
-**deploy-evm** You can deploy evm_loader after it had been successfully built with next command:
+You can deploy evm_loader after it had been successfully built with next command:
 > docker-compose up deploy-evm

+###proxy
-**proxy** To start proxy one should run command:
+To start proxy one should run command:
 > docker-compose up -d proxy

 Proxy service also uses volumes to attach source code and prebuilt utilities (neon-cli, faucet) inside container.
 So it will always use latest versions with your changes from neon-evm repository.

 **NOTE**: This command will not deploy evm_loader by itself (as it is implemented in proxy/docker-compose-test.yml for example).
 So you should perform deployment by yourself using previous commands.

+To restart proxy service with latest changes use command:
+> docker-compose restart proxy

+###proxy-test
-**proxy-test** You can start proxy tests using command:
+You can start proxy tests using command:
 > docker-compose up proxy-test